YXYOMI/Question-classifier/readme.md

 2. Before running 'test' mode, please be sure you have already finished training.
 3. The configuration files are located in `../data/configs/`, before running the program, please use the right configuration file for each model.
 4. If you run the program without `--config [configuration_file_path]`, the program would read the initial configuration file `../src/config.ini`, which is the pretrain_finetuned_bow setting.
+5. Please unzip all the zip file before running.